napari/napari/docs/explanations/performance.md

 * It’s easy to waste time optimizing things no one cares about or no one will notice.
 * Focus on cases that matter to lots of people.
-* If a dataset is unreasonable or out of scope or very fringe, don’t waste time trying to make it run fast.
+* If a dataset is unreasonable or out of scope or fringe, don’t waste time trying to make it run fast.

 **Always Be Timing**
 * Build timers into the software that always run.
-* They do not necessarily have to be visible, but power users and developers should be able to see them.
+* At least power users and developers should be able to see them.
 * This gives people an “ambient awareness” of how long things take.
-Users will often load data no developer has seen, useful to know how slow it is.
-* Allows users to report concrete performance numbers instead of “it seemed slow” they’ll say “it ran at 10Hz.”.
-Instead of “it took a long time” they can see “it took 4 minutes and 30 seconds”
+* Allows users to report concrete performance numbers.
+  *  From “it seemed slow” to “it ran at 10Hz”.
+  *  From “it took a long time” to “it took 2 minutes and 30 seconds”.
-* Teaches users to be aware how different hardware impacts performance.
+* Teaches users how different hardware impacts performance.

 **Performance System Tests**
 * Create automatic tests that time specific operations in specific known datasets.
 * Time many different operations on a nice selection of different datasets.

-**Performance Unit Tests** (benchmarks)
+**Performance Unit Tests**
-* Create automatic tests that time one small operation to monitor for regressions.
-Like a single matrix operation.
+* Time one small operation to monitor for regressions.
 * Interesting to see how different hardware performs.
-* Napari has some of these today.
+* Napari has some of these today as "benchmarks".

-**Run All Tests Often**
+**Run All Tests Every Merge**
-* Saver results to a database or somewhere.
+* Save results to a database or somewhere.
-* It’s useful to catch a regression right when it happens and not weeks or months later.
+* Catch a regression right when it happens and not weeks or months later.
-* It’s important for developers to see how new features run on large datasets they might not have tested.
+* See how new features run on large datasets no one tested.

 ## Subjective Performance

-Subjective performance is an ongoing battle.
 Napari should strive to have these properties:

 **Responsive**
-* The full operation happens or the interface clearly indicates the input was received and the operation was started.
+* The full operation happens right away or the interface clearly indicates the input was received and the operation was started.
 * The UI should never seem dead, the user should never be left wondering if napari has crashed.
 * For click or keypress events the ideal response is 100ms.